Learn / Guides / CRO guide

 Why: to find out why people are not converting on the page(s), your best bet is simply just... asking them.

-How: create a 1-question on-page survey (at Hotjar, these would be Polls) that targets your drop-off pages and appears on exit or when people scroll halfway down the page.
+How: create a 1-question on-page survey that targets your drop-off pages and appears on exit or when people scroll halfway down the page.
 Ask straightforward and direct questions, using formulas such as:

 For alternative question ideas, check out this beginner's guide to website feedback with 10 use cases to choose from, and also this list of 5 questions to ask when your product is not selling.